Stefan Kozlov: 2021: First three Challenger titles since 2017, return to top 200 since 2018

 In September, at the 2021 Columbus Challenger, Kozlov won his first title in four years, defeating Max Purcell in the final in three sets.
 At the same tournament he won also in doubles partnering Canadian Peter Polansky.
 He followed this by a final at the 2021 Las Vegas Challenger and a second Challenger title for the season at the 2021 Charlottesville Men's Pro Challenger, defeating another Australian Aleksandar Vukic.
-As a result, he returned to the top 200 in more than three years at No. 188 on November 8, 2021.
+As a result, he returned to the top 200 in more than three years at No. 188 on 8 November 2021.
 He ended the year with winning his third Challenger in Champaign, US.
-As a result he finished the year ranked World No. 159 on 22 November 2021.
+As a result he finished the year ranked No. 159 on 22 November 2021 and secured a main draw wildcard into the 2022 Australian Open.

-2022: Grand Slam debut & first win, second ATP quarterfinal & career-high ranking
+2022: Major debut & first win, ATP quarterfinal & career-high ranking

-At the 2022 Australian Open he made his debut as a wildcard and won his first Grand Slam match against Jiří Veselý.
+At the 2022 Australian Open Kozlov made his debut as a wildcard and won his first Grand Slam match against Jiří Veselý.
 He lost in the second round to 7th seed Matteo Berrettini.

 As a qualifier at the 2022 Delray Beach Open, he reached his second career quarterfinal after defeating Emilio Gómez and Steve Johnson.

 Ranked No. 130 at the 2022 Abierto Mexicano Telcel in Acapulco, he reached the main draw as lucky loser and defeated Grigor Dimitrov in a stunning upset in three sets after fighting cramps, in the longest match in Acapulco history.
 It was the biggest win in his career.

 At the 2022 Wimbledon Championships, he made his debut at this Major when he entered the main draw as a lucky loser after the late withdrawal of Borna Ćorić.
 Kozlov lost in straight sets to 12th seed Diego Schwartzman.
 He reached a new career high ranking of No. 103 on 18 July 2022.

-Performance timeline

-Singles

-Current through the 2023 Australian Open.
+2025: First Challenger title in four years

+Kozlov won his sixth Challenger title at the 2025 Champaign Challenger and first since 2021 when he won the title at the same event.